Detroit-area girl mauled by raccoon continues to recover

-DETROIT (AP) — A suburban Detroit girl whose face was mauled by a raccoon as a baby has undergone another reconstructive procedure that adds to the more than a dozen she’s already had since the incident more than a decade ago.
+DETROIT (AP) — A suburban Detroit girl whose face was mauled by a raccoon more than a decade ago has undergone another reconstructive procedure, the latest of more than a dozen since the incident.

-The Detroit Free Press (http://on.freep.com/2rHZIoe ) reports that 14-year-old Charlotte Ponce was back at Beaumont Hospital in Royal Oak Thursday to add extra tissue to her ear, cheek, nose and upper lip.
+Charlotte Ponce, 14, was back at Beaumont Hospital in Royal Oak Thursday to add extra tissue to her ear, cheek, nose and upper lip.

-The surgery will be her first as a teenager and her eighth with pediatric plastic surgeon Dr. Kongkrit Chaiyasate.
+The surgery will be her first as a teenager and her eighth with pediatric plastic surgeon Kongkrit Chaiyasate, the Detroit Free Press (http://on.freep.com/2rHZIoe ) reported.
 Chaiyasate says Charlotte hopes to get her ears pierced after healing from surgery.

 Charlotte was 3 months old when a pet raccoon sneaked into her crib and mauled her face, from her nose to her right ear.